gherardovarando/pyBotMarkov/README.md

 1. clone the repository

-2. enter the directory and execute `python naive_bot.py`
+2. enter the directory and execute `python2 naive_bot.py`

 3. provide the name of the training text (with extension .txt) if leave blank the learningtex.txt file in the same directory will be used